graphql-java/graphql-java/docs/execution.rst

 fetch in an asynchronous manner, using the executor you give it.
 It differs from ``AsyncExecutionStrategy`` in that it does not rely on the data fetchers to be asynchronous but rather makes the field fetch invocation asynchronous by submitting each field to the provided `java.util.concurrent.ExecutorService`.

+This behaviour makes it unsuitable to be used as a mutation execution strategy.

 .. code-block:: java